 The Garden of Cyrus, with its arcane explorations of botany and geometry, may as well be an alchemical treatise or a grimoire.Halloween Read: Thomas Browne’s Eerie Premonition of His Burial

 They had in common some astrological, alchemical, and spiritual notions, and often passed the whole night at the Constitution.Club Life of London, Volume II (of 2)

 mid-14c., from Old French alchimie (14c.), alquemie (13c.), from Medieval Latin alkimia, from Arabic al-kimiya, from Greek khemeioa (found c.300 C.E. in a decree of Diocletian against "the old writings of the Egyptians"), all meaning "alchemy."
 Perhaps from an old name for Egypt (Khemia, literally "land of black earth," found in Plutarch), or from Greek khymatos "that which is poured out," from khein "to pour," related to khymos "juice, sap" [Klein, citing W. Muss-Arnolt, calls this folk etymology].
 The word seems to have elements of both origins.

 The al- is the Arabic definite article, "the."
 The art and the name were adopted by the Arabs from Alexandrians and thence returned to Europe via Spain.
 Alchemy was the "chemistry" of the Middle Ages and early modern times; since c.1600 the word has been applied distinctively to the pursuit of the transmutation of baser metals into gold, which, along with the search for the universal solvent and the panacea, were the chief occupations of early chemistry.

 - A medieval philosophy and early form of chemistry whose aims were the transmutation of base metals into gold, the discovery of a cure for all diseases, and the preparation of a potion that gives eternal youth.
 The imagined substance capable of turning other metals into gold was called the philosophers' stone.

-Our Living Language : Because their goals were so unrealistic, and because they had so little success in achieving them, the practitioners of alchemy in the Middle Ages got a reputation as fakers and con artists.
+A Closer Look: Because their goals were so unrealistic, and because they had so little success in achieving them, the practitioners of alchemy in the Middle Ages got a reputation as fakers and con artists.
 But this reputation is not fully deserved.
 While they never succeeded in turning lead into gold (one of their main goals), they did make discoveries that helped to shape modern chemistry.
 Alchemists invented early forms of some of the laboratory equipment used today, including beakers, crucibles, filters, and stirring rods.
 They also discovered and purified a number of chemical elements, including mercury, sulfur, and arsenic.
 And the methods they developed to separate mixtures and purify compounds by distillation and extraction are still important.